-There are different types of forests that can be found in the park, and are usually divided into two main groups: coniferous and deciduous forests.
+There are different types of forests that can be found in the park, and are usually divided into two main groups: deciduous and coniferous forests.

-- Gully forests of maples (Acer pseudoplatanus) and gully forests of lime trees (Tiliaplatyphyllos).
-These environments are present only in isolated areas over the territory of the park, but they are of major value, as they are at risk of extinction.
+Gully forests of maples (Acer pseudoplatanus) and gully forests of lime trees (Tiliaplatyphyllos).
+They're present on the territory in the northern slope and at lower altitudes, where moisture conditions are better.